yoshtec/snapbtrex/README.md

 so, new pairs will have high value, even if they are tightly packed, while older pairs will have high value if they are far apart.

+Alternatively you can also keep only the latest snapshots via `--keep-only-latest` or set a maximum age for your snapshots with the `--max-age` parameter.

 ## Transferring Snapshots to Remote Host